Docs

 create() — Low-level API

-For fully custom UIs, use create() to manage the widget lifecycle yourself.
+For approved private-preview integrations building fully custom UIs, create() manages the widget lifecycle.
 Create the session on your backend, then mount the widget with the returned client_secret and session ID:

 import { create } from "@stile/widget";